You are currently viewing Yeshua’s Followers: The First Bohemians

 Mystics and Ascetics: The Desert Fathers fled to the wilderness, rejecting empire and church alike to live in ecstatic poverty.
 Francis of Assisi dined with beggars and birds.
 Mysticism became a protest against institutional control.

 Goliards and Troubadours: In medieval Europe, wandering poets mocked bishops with bawdy verse, sang of wine and Fortune, and turned love into a sacred fire.
-They lived like medieval beatniks, moving from tavern to tavern with song as scripture.
+They lived like medieval beatniks, moving from tavern to tavern bringing songs and stories from one village or town to the next.

 Rabelais and Carnival: In the Renaissance, François Rabelais gave the feast literary form.
 His drunken giants, grotesque humor, and Abbey of Thélème proclaimed that laughter, wine, and freedom could themselves be sacraments.
 He preserved the carnival heart of the early Christian meal.

 Radical Reformers and Dissenters: Levellers, Diggers, Ranters, and Quakers revived the old pattern.
-They met in circles without hierarchy, often sharing food and ecstatic speech, proclaiming that a new order was breaking through.
+They met as a circle of equals, often sharing food and ecstatic speech, proclaiming that a new order was breaking through.

-Romantics and Symbolists: In the 19th century, poets like Blake, Shelley, and Baudelaire became prophets of ecstasy, proclaiming visions against empire.
-In Paris, Symbolists and Decadents gathered in cafés, intoxicated with absinthe, mysticism, and art—the agape meal transformed into cabaret.
+Romantics and Symbolists: In the 19th century, poets like Blake, Shelley, and Baudelaire became prophets of ecstasy, proclaiming visions against the status quo.
+In Paris, Symbolists and Decadents gathered in cafés, intoxicated with absinthe, mysticism, and art, the agape meal transformed into cabaret.

-Across the centuries, the same laughter reappears—new in form, constant in spirit.
+Across the centuries, the same laughter reappears, new in form, constant in spirit.
 By the time the Beats arrived, the lineage was ripe.
-Jazz basements, poetry readings, and smoke-filled kitchens became the latest chapter in a story two millennia old.
+Jazz basements, poetry readings, and smoke-filled kitchens became the latest chapter in a story already two millennia old.

 The Kingdom and the Alternative

-Yeshua spoke of the Kingdom of God—an order of compassion and justice that stood in direct opposition to Rome’s domination.
-It was not an empire of belief but a practice of compassion, enacted in the breaking of bread.
+Yeshua spoke of the Kingdom of God as an order of compassion and justice that stood in direct opposition to Rome’s domination.
+It was community founded on a practice of compassion, and realized in the breaking of bread and the sharing of food.

 The Legacy of Yeshua’s Followers